opensearch-project/documentation-website/_opensearch/point-in-time-api.md

 Setting | Description | Default
 :--- | :--- | :---
-point_in_time.max_keep_alive | A cluster level setting that specifies the maximum value for the `keep_alive` parameter. | 24h search.max_open_pit_context | A node level setting that specifies the maximum number of open PIT contexts for the node. | 300
+point_in_time.max_keep_alive | A cluster-level setting that specifies the maximum value for the `keep_alive` parameter. | 24h
+search.max_open_pit_context | A node-level setting that specifies the maximum number of open PIT contexts for the node. | 300